 Egosa

-Internet slang, but also used by young people.
+Net slang but also used among young people.

-Originally, the word “w”, “ww”, and “www” were added to the end of sentences (“lol”), and the shape of the letters was changed to “grass” because it looked like grass growing on it.
+Originally, the word “w”, “ww”, and “www” were added to the end of sentences to make the letters look like grass, and the word was converted into the word “grass”.

 It is essential to understand the meaning of the word when it is said, but it is better not to use it unnecessarily.
-These days, it is shortened to ” grass ” alone.
+These days, the word is shortened and “grass” alone is also used.

-A technique of adding “tan” to adjectives to make them cute and soft.
+A technique of adding “tan” to adjectives to make them cute and soft in nuance.

 Words that are uttered for the time being.
 In many cases, there is no particular meaning.

-A combination of “well for the time being” and “yabatan”.
+A combination of ” so-so for the time being ” and ” yabatan “.

 tkmk